Caleb-Wishart/DECO3801-2021-Sem-2/Guides/README.md

    ```bash
    ssh deco3801
    ```

 ___
+## Part 2: Mounting via SSHFS

+Instead of changing code via SSH you can mount the remote file system locally using SSHFS.

+The following line will mount moss to a local folder called MOSS under the home directory.

+`sudo sshfs -o allow_other,default_permissions -o IdentityFile=~/.ssh/id_rsa_moss moss:/home/students/sxxxxxxx ~/MOSS`

+Note that here we are using the same identity file and SSH config shortcut that we defined in Part 1.
+___
-## Part 2: Updating the project code
+## Part 3: Updating the project code

 The live project code can be found in the `/var/www/uwsgi` directory.